The importance of ventilation

 Some also employ ultraviolet (UV) light to kill pathogens, but this is not proven to be necessary or to be effective in portable HEPA units.
 UV may, however, be useful inside mechanical ventilation systems and professionally installed upper room UV C Germicidal Irradiation systems.

-HEPA filters are a long-used and proven technology removing all types of airborne particles, guaranteed to remove 99% of 0.3 micron particles, and have been proven to effectively remove aerosols containing Covid-19 particles from the air.
+HEPA filters are a long-used and proven technology removing all types of airborne particles, guaranteed to remove 99% of 0.3 micron particles, and have been proven to effectively remove aerosols containing virus particles from the air.

-In one recent study at Addenbrookes Hospital in Cambridgeshire, virus levels in the air of a ward treating Covid-19 patients were reduced to undetectable levels when HEPA filters were employed.
+In one study at Addenbrookes Hospital in Cambridgeshire, virus levels in the air of a ward treating Covid-19 patients were reduced to undetectable levels when HEPA filters were employed.

 HEPA filtration systems clean the air without adding dangerous chemicals to the air that other devices, such as ionisers and ozonisers do.
 These types of purifiers should be avoided.